Yuga: Automatically Detecting Lifetime Annotation Bugs in the Rust Language: Research Questions

 \subsubsection{Rudra\cite{bae2021rudra}:}

+\minorrevision{[Reviewer 2: RQ3 is not substantial enough]}{Rudra is a static analysis tool that identifies three types of potential memory and thread safety violations - panic safety, higher order safety invariant, and Send/Sync variance.
+It is not explicitly designed to detect \la bugs; however, we would like to check if there is any overlap between Rudra's bug categories and \la bugs.}

-~~We run Rudra on the 21 RustSec bugs and our synthetic bug dataset of 27 bugs.
-We found that Rudra was unable to detect \textit{any} of these 48 bugs.
-This is because Rudra is designed only to detect certain specific types of memory safety and thread safety errors, and cannot reason about \la bugs.
+We run Rudra on the \rebuttal{}{23} RustSec bugs and our synthetic bug dataset of 27 bugs.
+We found that Rudra was unable to detect \textit{any} of these \rebuttal{}{50} bugs. \minorrevision{}{This indicates that there is no overlap between Rudra's bug patterns and \la bugs.}.